 Storm-force winds are Force 10 winds or greater on the Beaufort scale.
 That’s sustained winds of at least 48 knots, or 55 mph—sobering conditions, even in port.
 Buildings may sustain structural damage.
 Deck gear—such as Bimini tops, dodgers, sails and covers, hatch screens, jerry jugs and dinghies—might carry away.

-Last fall in Greenport, New York, a violent frontal passage blew a steeple and roof section off a church in 65 knots of wind.
+About a year ago in Greenport, New York, a violent frontal passage blew a steeple and roof section off a church in 65 knots of wind.
 Bimini tops split at the seams, genoas unfurled and flogged themselves to shreds, and dinghies blew around like toys.
 Storm-force winds are brutal, but if you have a storm strategy, then you can prepare your boat and protect against damages—a task that is your responsibility as a boat owner.
 Leaving the boat as-is on your mooring with high winds predicted and calling the insurance company after the fact is negligent.
 Hope is not a plan.
 Praying sure didn’t help the church.